linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 18.02.2023 (announcement LaaS)
+- 📢 Big news!
+We're excited to announce that we're doubling down on LaaS at Linkspreed. 🚀 That's right – we're working hard to bring you a suite of powerful SaaS tools, bundled together and completely free.
+We believe that productivity and collaboration should be accessible to everyone, and we're making it happen with LaaS.
+Our team is focused on developing cutting-edge technologies and intuitive interfaces that make it easy for you to get stuff done.
+From project management to document sharing to communication tools, our LaaS platform will have everything you need to work smarter, not harder.
+So stay tuned – we can't wait to share our latest LaaS updates with you.
+Together, we'll revolutionize the way you work! 💪 #LinkspreedLaaS #SaaS #Productivity #Collaboration

 ### 18.02.2023 (announcement)
 - 🎉 Exciting news!
 Our team is working on a new social network for quotes.
 Say goodbye to lengthy status updates and hello to short and sweet inspiration.
 It's like Twitter, but with a little more wisdom. 😉 #SocialNetworkForQuotes #ShortAndSweet #Inspiration